renesas/iot-reference-rx/README.md

   If this is a problem, please consider changing the following macro in `r_bsp_config.h` to revert the output destination of the `printf`/`fprintf` function to Renesas Virtual Console in e2 studio.
   `#define BSP_CFG_USER_CHARPUT_ENABLED    (0)`

+* In `e2 studio 2025-07` or older, there is a known issue where the `FreeRTOSIPConfig.h` file will be removed when changing the package version of an import project.
+  Please manually recover the `FreeRTOSIPConfig.h` from the `/trash` folder in e2studio Project Explorer.
+  Please make sure to click the "Generate Code" button again after the recovery, to ensure the latest settings are applied.

 </details>